 The Whiteside 9500 Inlay Kit

-All of the pictures, drawings, and descriptions on this page are based on the Whiteside 9500 Solid Brass Inlay Kit.
+All the pictures, drawings, and descriptions on this page are based on the Whiteside 9500 Solid Brass Inlay Kit.
 It's available from Amazon.com.

 Parts of the Whiteside Inlay Kit